universalsoftware/composer-extra-installer/README.md

 ## Composer Plugin for installing extra dependencies

 This composer plugin installs extra dependencies like fixtures, or OS specified packages.

 It's usefull, if you want install specific packages only for Windows or a many binary packages.

 This plugin install only specified packages, and won't download package dependencies.

+This plugin will not add specified packages to autoload, there for section `autoload` not working.

 ### Example usage